How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Step 3:

 Now, launch the SADP tool again.
 It should show a list of all the Hikvision devices on your local network and their default network settings.
 Provided the device is being powered and has a connection to your LAN, then it will show up here.
-You can also alter the device's network settings here, and check things like the model number, serial number, the version installed on it.
+You can also alter the device’s network settings here, and check things like the model number, serial number, the firmware version installed on it.

 NB – Remember that any camera that is directly connected to your NVR’s PoE ports will not show up in SADP.
 This is because the NVR hides any cameras directly connected to it from SADP on its own “subnet”, which is separate from your local network.
 Don’t worry though, as you won’t need to change the settings for these cameras.